CarmeLabs/website/content/blog/installing-jupyterhub-gcp.md

 +++
-title = "Creating Jupyterhub on the Azure Cloud Platform" date = "2018-07-16T13:50:46+02:00" tags = ["jupyterhub", "azure"] categories = ["jupyterhub"]
+title = "Creating Jupyterhub on Google Cloud Platform (GCP)" date = "2018-07-15T13:51:46+02:00" tags = ["jupyterhub", "gcp"] categories = ["jupyterhub"]
 +++

-This is a short tutorial on installing Jupyterhub on Azure using the Cloud Shell and the Carme package.
-This is convenient as you don't have to install anything (Azure CLI/Helm) locally.
+This is a short tutorial on installing Jupyterhub on using the Cloud Shell and the Carme package.
+This is convenient as you don't have to install anything (Google CLI/Helm) locally.

-You must first log onto the Azure web portal and have an active subscription.
+You must first log onto the GCP web portal and have an active subscription.
 Click on the button below to launch the cloud shell.

-<a style="cursor:pointer" onclick='javascript:window.open("https://shell.azure.com", "_blank", "toolbar=no,scrollbars=yes,resizable=yes,menubar=no,location=no,status=no")'><image src="/img/clshell.png" /></a>
+<a style="cursor:pointer" onclick='javascript:window.open("https://console.cloud.google.com/cloudshell/", "_blank", "toolbar=no,scrollbars=yes,resizable=yes,menubar=no,location=no,status=no")'><image src="http://gstatic.com/cloudssh/images/open-btn.svg" /></a>

 We will start by installing Carme on the Azure Shell.